Service of process: Personal service by court services process server

 Personal service is service of process directly to a party named on the summons, complaint, or petition.
 In most lawsuits in the United States, personal service is required to prove service.
 Most states allow substituted service in almost all lawsuits unless a corporation, LLC, LLP, or other business entity is being served; in those cases, personal service must be achieved by serving the documents to the registered agent of a business entity.
 Some states, e.g. Florida, do not require that the documents actually be handed to the individual.
 In California and most other states, the documents must be visible to the person being served, i.e., not in a sealed envelope.
 If the individual refuses to accept service, flees, closes the door, etc., and the individual has been positively identified as the person to be served, the documents may be "drop served" (placed as close to the individual as possible); this is considered a valid service.
-In the US, personal service of process has been the hallmark for initiating litigation for nearly 100 years, primarily because it guarantees actual notice to a defendant of a legal action against him or her.
+In the US, personal service of process has been the hallmark for initiating litigation for nearly 100 years, primarily because it guarantees actual notice to the defendant of a legal action.

+Digital Delivery of Legal Documents

+Digital delivery of legal documents refers to the use of secure electronic channels such as e-mail, dedicated secure web portals, and cryptographically-anchored systems to effect compliant service and receipt of court papers.
+In many jurisdictions, courts now permit parties to consent to electronic delivery in lieu of traditional personal service or mail, provided that the method ensures authentication of the recipient and reliable proof of transmission.
+Typical safeguards include multi-factor identity verification, secure socket layer (SSL) encryption, and automated delivery receipts that log date, time and file integrity.